Select your language

 Source: Belgian tuberculosis registry, FARES/VRGT [2,3]

-The number of new cases of tuberculosis is decreasing for more than 30 years, although the diminution is slowing down since the nineties and tends to stagnate over the last few years.
+The number of new cases of tuberculosis is decreasing for more than 40 years, although the diminution is slowing down since the nineties and tends to stagnate over the last few years.
 The incidence rate dropped below the level of 10 cases/100,000 for the first time in 2007, ranking the country among low-incidence countries.
-In 2020, the incidence rate (7.2 cases/100,000; n=830) was lower compared to the incidence rate of 2019 (8.5 cases/100,000; n=968).
+In 2023, the incidence rate (7.4 cases/100,000; n=869) remained low and was even slightly lower compared to the incidence rate of 2021 (7.6 cases/100,000; n=875).
+It is slightly higher than in 2020 (7.2/100,000), which was the lowest incidence ever observed in Belgium, probably due to the context of the COVID-19 pandemic (including difficulty accessing healthcare, more complex data collection, under-reporting, containment measures, barrier measures, provision of emergency housing for vulnerable populations, border closures, etc.,).
+While the lower incidences in 2020 and 2021 could be explained by COVID-19, this is no longer the case for the low incidence in 2023.

-Since 1981, the incidence rate is decreasing in all three regions, with more variations in Brussels due to migration flows:
+Since 1981, the incidence rate is decreasing in all three regions, with more variations in Brussels:

 Source: Belgian tuberculosis registry, FARES/VRGT [2,3]

-In 2020, according to WHO [4], the estimated incidence rate in Belgium was above the EU-14 mean, ranking the country 3rd in the EU-14 after Portugal, and Luxembourg.
+In 2023, according to World Health Organization (WHO) [4], the estimated incidence rate in Belgium was above the EU-14 average, ranking the country 3rd in the EU-14 after Portugal and France.

 International comparisons made on reported data must be interpreted with caution, since methods for collecting data are different depending on the country.
-That is why the WHO Global Task Force on TB Impact Measurement [1] has developed a methodology to take into account underreporting, over and under-diagnosis in tuberculosis estimates.
-This explains why the incidence rate in Belgium presented in this international comparison is different compared to the incidence rate extracted from the Belgian tuberculosis registry publication.
+That is why the WHO Global Task Force on TB Impact Measurement [1] has developed a methodology to take into account under reporting, over and under-diagnosis in tuberculosis estimates.
+This explains why the incidence rate in Belgium presented in this international comparison (7.5 new cases per 100,000) is different compared to the incidence rate extracted from the Belgian tuberculosis registry publication (7.4 cases per 100,000).

 Source: WHO/ECDC [4]